TokisanGames/godot-importance-lod/README.md

 # Importance LOD for Godot in a multithreaded C++ GDExtension
 ## Description
 Godot 4 comes with useful LOD functionality built in many of its features, but there are cases where additional fine-tuning may be helpful.
 As a result, my [LOD plugin for Godot 3](https://github.com/puchik/godot-extras/tree/3.x/gdnative/multi-lod) has been updated to Godot 4 in a slightly different form; it focuses on replacement of nodes and signal dispatching along with a continuous "Importance" value for judging how many resources should be dedicated to that given node.

+Side note: This addon used to be in a different repo called [godot-extras](https://github.com/puchik/godot-extras) and was later migrated to a submodule in this separate repo.
+The 3.x version (which at this point isn't really the same addon, anyway) is still in godot-extras.

 You use these values and signals to modify your object's workload or appearance based on distance away from the player, such as reducing AI logic for objects that are further away.